 - Carol Baker, MD, Professor of Pediatrics, Molecular Virology & Microbiology Head, Section of Infectious Disease Professor, Department of Pediatrics, Baylor College of Medicine, Houston, TX

-- Christopher Wilson, MD, Director, Discovery and Translational Services, Bill & Melinda Gates Foundation, Seattle, Washington
+- Christopher Wilson, MD, Director, Discovery and Translational Services, Global Health Program, Bill & Melinda Gates Foundation, Seattle, Washington

 Written and edited by the leading authorities in the field, the revised 6th edition of this authoritative reference provides the most up to date and complete guidance on infectious diseases of the fetus and newborn.
 Together they provide definitive coverage of microbiology, pathogenesis, diagnosis, treatment, prevention, and prognosis of infections acquired in utero, during delivery, and in the early months of life in both premature and term infants.